RVU Pulse — FAQ

 Which specialties are supported?

-Eight specialties are currently available: Urology, General Surgery, Orthopedic Surgery, ENT / Otolaryngology, OB/GYN, Gastroenterology, Vascular Surgery, and Interventional Cardiology.
-More specialties are planned.
+Thirteen specialties are currently available: Urology, General Surgery, Orthopedic Surgery, ENT / Otolaryngology, OB/GYN, Gastroenterology, Vascular Surgery, Interventional Cardiology, Neurosurgery, Cardiothoracic Surgery, Pulmonology, Dermatology, and Ophthalmology.
 Each specialty has its own curated CPT code list covering the procedures and E&M visits most commonly performed by physicians in that field.

 wRVU Terminology